Astigmatism: What it is and how to correct it

 What is astigmatism?

-People with astigmatism do not see clearly, either up close or far away.
-This visual defect is caused by a deformation of the cornea (the front part of the eye) or by an alteration of the internal structures, such as the crystalline lens.
-Instead of being perfectly spherical, the cornea of astigmatism is often flattened, causing a distortion of light rays and making images blurry.
+People with astigmatism do not see clearly either up close or far away.
+This vision defect results from a deformation of the cornea (the front part of the eye) or an alteration of internal structures, such as the lens.
+Instead of being perfectly spherical, the cornea of astigmatic individuals is often flattened, causing light rays to distort and making images blurry.

 What causes astigmatism?

-The exact causes of astigmatism are not yet fully understood, but in most cases it is linked to hereditary factors.
-If you have difficulty seeing clearly, it might be useful to take a look at your family tree!
-In some cases, however, it can be caused by eye trauma or by conditions such as keratoconus , a disease that makes the cornea cone-shaped.
+The precise causes of astigmatism are not yet fully known, but in most cases, it is linked to hereditary factors.
+If you have difficulty seeing clearly, it might be helpful to look at your family tree!
+In some cases, however, it can be caused by ocular trauma or conditions like keratoconus, a disease that makes the cornea conical.

 How to recognize astigmatism?

-The most reliable way to diagnose astigmatism is to have your eyes checked by an optician or ophthalmologist.
-However, you can do a preliminary test at home with this simple test:
+The most reliable way to diagnose astigmatism is to undergo an eye exam by an optician or ophthalmologist.
+However, you can do a preliminary test at home with this simple check:

 Look at this "star" with one eye at a time.
-If all the rays appear equally sharp, your vision is probably uniform.
-If you notice differences in sharpness in some directions, you may have astigmatism!
+If all the rays appear equally sharp, your vision is likely uniform.
+If you notice differences in sharpness in some directions, you might have astigmatism!

-Note: This test is not a substitute for a specialist visit, but it can give you an initial clue.
+Note: This test does not replace a specialist visit, but it can give you a first indication.

-Astigmatism is classified according to the structure involved:
+Astigmatism is classified based on the structure involved:

-- Corneal astigmatism: Caused by an abnormality in the curvature of the cornea.
+• Corneal astigmatism: Caused by an anomaly in the curvature of the cornea.

-- Lenticular astigmatism: It results from internal alterations, such as the crystalline lens.
+• Lenticular astigmatism: Results from internal alterations, such as the lens.

-Can you be shortsighted and astigmatic at the same time?
+Can you be nearsighted and astigmatic at the same time?

-Yes, astigmatism can coexist with myopia , hyperopia or presbyopia .
-It is a condition that often combines with other visual defects, making personalized correction even more important.
+Yes, astigmatism can coexist with myopia, hyperopia, or presbyopia.
+It is a condition that often combines with other vision defects, making personalized correction even more important.

 How to correct astigmatism?

-There are two main solutions to improve vision in astigmatism:
+There are two main solutions to improve vision in astigmatic individuals:

-- Prescription eyeglasses: Specific lenses compensate for corneal distortion.
+• Prescription glasses: Specific lenses compensate for corneal distortion.

 In some cases, for more advanced corrections, refractive surgery may be considered, but a specialist consultation is always necessary.

 Do you live in Pieve di Soligo or the surrounding area?
-At Ottica Paoletti we offer accurate eye exams and personalized solutions for astigmatism.
-Book a visit and discover how to see the world with new eyes!
+At Ottica Paoletti, we offer accurate eye exams and personalized solutions for astigmatism.
+Book an appointment and discover how to see the world with new eyes!